 Being a small island surrounded by water, you would expect to try the freshest and most delicious seafood dishes in Jeju.
 On our first day there, we went to a restaurant where we were served a 7-dish traditional Jeju banquet plus unlimited sides.
 At 75,000 KRW, it was a bit pricey but we thought it was worth it.
 The portions were big and the food was cooked very well.

 The banquet included abalone rice porridge, spicy fish stew, grilled mackerel, kettle rice, gulfweed soup and black pork.
-Obviously, black pork isn’t seafood but it is delicacy in Jeju and can be found in a number of Korean BBQ restaurants.
+Obviously, black pork isn’t seafood but it is a delicacy in Jeju and can be found in a number of Korean BBQ restaurants.

 6. Ice cream